Here you are, folks: the 2008 Interfilk Quilt

 has been upgraded to-where I can take payments funded from a

-US$1.10 (which is still cheaper for you than buying a stamp for the envelope to
+US$1.30 (which is still cheaper for you than buying a stamp for the

 absorb the percentage charge.